edanalytics/earthmover/README.md

 ## Templates
 After transforming the source data, this tool converts it to a text-based file like JSON(L) or XML based on a template using the Jinja templating language.

 Briefly, Jinja interpolates variables in double curly braces `{{...}}` to actual values, as well as providing other convenience functionality, such as string manipulation functions, logic blocks like if-tests, looping functionality, and much more.
-See the examples in the `examples/sample_templates/` folder, or check out [the official Jinja documentation](https://jinja.palletsprojects.com/en/3.1.x/).
+See the examples in `example_projects/`, or check out [the official Jinja documentation](https://jinja.palletsprojects.com/en/3.1.x/).

-Note that templates may [include](https://jinja.palletsprojects.com/en/3.1.x/templates/#include) other templates, specified relative to the path from which `earthmover` is run - see `examples/sample_configs/06_subtemplates_earthmover.yaml` and `examples/sample_templates/mood.jsont` for an example.
+Note that templates may [include](https://jinja.palletsprojects.com/en/3.1.x/templates/#include) other templates, specified relative to the path from which `earthmover` is run - see `example_projects/06_subtemplates/earthmover.yaml` and `example_projects/06_subtemplates/mood.jsont` for an example.

 ## YAML configuration
 All the instructions for this tool &mdash; where to find the source data, what transformations to apply to it, and how and where to save the output &mdash; are specified in a single YAML configuration file.
 Example YAML configuration files and projects can be found in `example_projects/`.

+The YAML configuration may also contain [Jinja](https://jinja.palletsprojects.com/en/3.1.x/) and [environment variable references](#environment-variable-references).

 The general structure of the YAML involves four main sections:
-1. [`config`](#config), which specifies options like the memory limit and logging level
+1. [`config`](#config), which specifies options like the logging level and parameter defaults
 1. [`definitions`](#definitions) is an *optional* way to specify reusable values and blocks
 1. [`sources`](#sources), where each source file is listed with details like the number of header rows
 1. [`transformations`](#transformations), where source data can be transformed in various ways